RyanDaDeng/laravel-algorithm-bundle/readme.md

 The Algothmns will be written as OOP based.

+## Contributing

+If you want to add one more algorithm or finding bugs, please make PR or issue ticket.

 ## Supported Algorithm

 All algorithms support general methods, below just a list of additional APIs.